zhangzj1209/MLMSA/README.md

 Analysis and Association of Vehicle Signals in Multi-stations Seismic Data Based on Artificial Intelligence
-by Zhengjie Zhang, Ocean University of China
+by Zhengjie Zhang, Ocean University of China, University of Science and Technology of China
 Email: zhangzhengjie@stu.ouc.edu.cn, zhangzhengjie@mail.ustc.edu.cn
 04/30/2022